 The Rotary Peace Fellowship is designed for leaders with work experience in peace and development.
 Our fellows are committed to community and international service and the pursuit of peace.
-Each year, The Rotary Foundation awards up to 50 fellowships for master’s degrees and 80 for certificate studies at premier universities.
+Each year, The Rotary Foundation awards up to 50 fellowships for master’s degrees and up to 80 for certificate studies at premier universities.

 Choose the program that's right for you

 Accepted candidates study peace and development issues with research-informed teaching and a diverse student body.
 The programs last 15 to 24 months and include a two- to three-month field study, which participants design themselves.

 Professional development certificate program

 During the one-year blended learning program, experienced peace and development professionals with diverse backgrounds gain practical skills to promote peace within their communities and regions.
 Fellows complete field studies and design and carry out a social change initiative.
 This program is intended for working professionals.
 Fellows earn a post-graduate diploma upon completion of the program.

 The Rotary Peace Fellowship application is now open!
 The 2025-26 Rotary Peace Fellowship application is available online through 15 May 2024.